-2.832.89 The extent to which the regulatory body does its own testing of the qualification of the personnel required as well as the instruments and laboratory facilities available (within the regulatory body and through external expert support).
+2.89 The extent to which the regulatory body does its own testing and measurement work independently of the operating organization should be defined and included in the regulatory approach, with account taken of the qualification of the personnel required as well as the instruments and laboratory facilities available (within the regulatory body and through external expert support).
 The conduct of tests and measurements by the regulatory body or its external support organization does not relieve the operating organization of its prime responsibility for safety.

-2.842.90 A list of programmes that the operating organization should have in place before and during operation is contained in reference [20].
+2.90 A list of programmes that the operating organization should have in place before and during operation is contained in reference [20].
 The regulatory body should review, assess, inspect and, as appropriate, approve such programmes.